requarks/wiki-docs/install/awsecs.md

 You should now be up and running with WikiJS but if you have time to spare consider the following tasks...

-- Get yourself a free SSL certificate from [Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) and apply it to your load balancer
+- Get yourself a free SSL certificate from [Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) and apply it to your load balancer.
-- Configure automatic backups for your database
+- Configure automatic backups for your database.
+- Configure autoscaling.
-- Add [Web Application Firewall](https://docs.aws.amazon.com/waf/latest/APIReference/Welcome.html) to the load balancer
+- Add [Web Application Firewall](https://docs.aws.amazon.com/waf/latest/APIReference/Welcome.html) to the load balancer.